itsArtem/Running-Out-Space/README.md

 # Running-Out-Space
 A game developed in 48 hours for the 42nd Ludum Dare.

 All project files are included.
-You should be able to open it with Viual Sudio and compile it.
+You should be able to open it with Visual Sudio and compile it.
 If you are not using the Visual Studio compiler just link the dependencies your compiler and it should compile successfully.
 A compiled .exe file can be found in the output folder.